How to Paint Outdoor Metal Furniture and Make It Look Brand New

 Best spray paint for metal furniture

 Rustoleum comes in many colors and finishes and is the best choice for these projects.
-Take a look on Amazon to get a selection of colors and finishes.
+Take a look at Amazon to get a selection of colors and finishes.

 - flat- dries flat with a matte finish, no sheen.